Khirbet Beit Lei graffiti: Interpretation

 which he translated as "Yahweh (is) the God of the whole earth; the mountains of Judah belong to him, to the God of Jerusalem".
-An older example on papyrus is known from the previous century.
+An earlier example of the name appears in a papyrus from the 7th century BCE.

 Frank Moore Cross disagreed with many of Naveh's readings of the letters, instead interpreting the inscription as a poetic rubric in the first person: "I am Yahweh thy God: I will accept the cities of Judah, and will redeem Jerusalem".
 Cross speculated that it was "the citation of a lost prophecy", perhaps written by a refugee fleeing the 587 BCE destruction of Jerusalem.
 Naveh later dismissed Cross's reading and stuck to his own version.

 Other scholars, including Lemaire and Puech, have proposed additional readings.
 Patrick D. Miller read it almost the same as Cross did: "[I am] Yahweh your God.
 I will accept the cities of Judah.
 I will redeem Jerusalem."